 - Living Weapon: ...specifically a genetically modified lizard that shoots poisoned darts.

 - Mr. Seahorse: Yilanè reproduce in a similar manner to, you guessed it, seahorses.

 - My Country, Right or Wrong: Hardwired into Yilanè biology.
-If a Yilanè is exiled from its city, its body shuts down.
-Some of them, however, are loyal to something other than their city, and their shutdown reflex will occur in response to different stimuli.
+If a Yilanè is exiled from its city, the mental shock triggers an out-of-control variant of a hibernative state that quickly kills the exile.
+Some Yilanè, however, are loyal to something other than their city, and their shutdown reflex will occur in response to different stimuli.
+This is how the first Daughter of Life was able to survive and spread her teachings.
 The Yilanè are not quite sure how to cope with this.